aiplanethub/5-week_Data_Science_Bootcamp/week-2/160-Day 1 and 2: Descriptive statistics, transformations & exploratory data analysis.md

-**Now how does standardization/normalization help?**
+**Now, how does standardization/normalization help?**

-* Performing standardization/normalization would bring all the variables in a dataset to a common scale so that it could further help in implementing various machine learning models (where standardization/normalization is a pre-requisite to apply such models).&#x20;
+* Performing standardization/normalization would bring all the variables in a dataset to a common scale to further help implement various machine learning models (where standardization/normalization is a pre-requisite to applying such models).&#x20;
-* Again, don’t take this for granted, there are some smart algorithms which doesn’t need this and we will explore them soon!
+* Again, don’t take this for granted; some intelligent algorithms don’t need this, and we will explore them soon!